 The Next Hill

 Most people measure their lives by happiness or meaning.
-But psychologists have identified something better: richness.
-Not a third option alongside happiness and meaning -- a more complete measure of a life well-lived.
-A rich life is full of diverse, perspective-changing experiences.
-It has texture, depth, and range.
-You can be happy on autopilot.
-You can find meaning in a narrow lane.
-But richness requires the whole map.
+Psychologists have found something more complete: richness, a life full of diverse, perspective-changing experiences.
+You can be happy on autopilot and find meaning in a narrow lane.
+Richness takes the whole map.

 Based on: Oishi & Westgate, "A Psychologically Rich Life" (Psychological Review, 2022) · The Harvard Grant Study, 87 years of longitudinal data on what predicts flourishing · Erikson's psychosocial stages on generativity and legacy · Buettner's Blue Zones research on the world's longest-lived communities · Experiential Diversity Theory on how variety of experience predicts resilient aging (Psychology and Aging, 2024)